Carlos Rodón: San Francisco Giants (2022)

-On March 14, 2022, Rodón signed a two-year, $44 million contract with the San Francisco Giants.
+On March 14, 2022, Rodón signed a two-year, $44 million contract with the San Francisco Giants, containing an opt-out clause after the first season.
 On April 9 at Oracle Park, Rodón struck out 12 Miami Marlins' batters in five innings.
 His 12 strikeouts tied Juan Marichal's team record in the San Francisco Era for the most strikeouts in a Giants debut.
 On April 15 at Progressive Field, in a 4–1 win over the Cleveland Guardians, Rodón won his first start as a Giant by striking out nine batters over seven innings while allowing only two hits.
 His 21 strikeouts broke Marichal's team record in the San Francisco Era for the most by a Giants pitcher in two appearances to start a season.
 On April 20 at Citi Field, in a 5–2 win over the New York Mets, Rodón struck out eight batters in five innings.
 His 29 strikeouts broke Cliff Melton's franchise record for the most strikeouts through the first three games of a season.
-From April 9 to April 26, Rodón struck out 38 total batters, which spanned the whole month of April and is the most by a Giants pitcher in his first four appearances of a season since 1901.
+From April 9 to 26, Rodón struck out 38 total batters, which spanned the whole month of April and is the most by a Giants pitcher in his first four appearances of a season since 1901.

 On July 12, 2022, Rodón was named as the MLB All-Star Game roster replacement for Josh Hader.

-On September 9, 2022 at Wrigley Field, Rodón struck out 11 Chicago Cubs batters, reaching double-digits in strikeouts for the 10th time that season.
+On September 9, 2022, at Wrigley Field, Rodón struck out 11 Chicago Cubs batters, reaching double-digits in strikeouts for the 10th time that season.
 This set a new Giants all-time single season franchise record, previously held by Tim Lincecum and Jason Schmidt.

 Rodón came in sixth place in NL Cy Young Award voting.
 On November 6, 2022, Rodón opted out of the second year of his contract and became a free agent.